 In striving to reduce plastic waste, De Halm separate their waste stream in production into green waste and normal plastic waste, and have also recently introduced compostable packages from TIPA.
 For De Halm compostable packaging was not just the logical next step in their sustainability journey, but also one which would distinguish them from their competitors.
 “In the case of our products sustainability means organic, in case of our packaging this means using renewable and compostable materials.
 We are living in a circular economy, so our packaging must contribute to that,” van den Berg said.

 Products need packaging

-“We work very closely with Bio4pack, they came to us with a laminate solution with TIPA film,” explained van den Berg of how the company had been introduced to TIPA packaging.
-“The transparency and the machinability of the Bio4pack Laminate was particularly appealing – more transparent than starch based film.”
+“We work very closely with Bio4pack, they came to us with a laminate solution with TIPA compostable film packaging,” explained van den Berg of how the company had been introduced to TIPA packaging.
+“The transparency and the machinability of the Bio4pack Laminate was particularly appealing – more transparent than starch-based film.”
 Being able to see the product was also important.
 “The most important is our product rather than the packaging.
 Our products need packaging, it is not the other way around,” said van den Berg.

 “We hope that other packers will follow soon and we could achieve an economic of scale, as the packaging is rather expensive compared to conventional film,” van den Berg concluded.

 If you want to learn more about how TIPA can help you get biodegradable and compostable packaging for your business, you are welcome to contact us here.
 We will get back to you shortly!